 “The Dragon Gate” entry to Chinatown.
 Also, San Francisco’s very own quaint French Quarter.

-Kearny Street, between Clay & Washington (across from Portsmouth Square)
+Kearny Street, between Clay and Washington (across from Portsmouth Square)

 Where Chinatown meets the Financial District and the Barbary Coast.

 STOP 11 - North Beach / Little Italy